 This leads to extreme nausea, severe diarrhea, loss of blood into the intestines, absorption of toxins and fecal material into the blood stream, severe dehydration, electrolyte imbalances, and quite frequently a quick death despite aggressive treatment.

-Not all parvo cases are alike; some are much more severe than others and the duration of the disease varies from 1 to 7 days; some puppies seem fine in the morning and are dead that evening.
+Not all parvo cases are alike; some are much more severe than others and the duration of the disease varies from 1 to 7 days; but some puppies that seem fine in the morning are dead that evening.
 Others slowly get worse over several days and then are "touch and go" for several more days before either dying or recovering.

 Parvo can affect dogs of any age, but most frequently causes serious disease in puppies and younger dogs.
+It's quite rare in dogs over 2 years old.
+However older dogs may be carriers and spreaders of the virus without exhibiting any obvious symptoms.

 Parvo can usually be prevented with a series of high quality vaccinations, but not 100%, and not all vaccines are equal; some are not nearly as good as others.